-Elastigirl: Who'd I put in jail?
+Elastigirl: Who did I put in jail?

 Evelyn: Pizza delivery guy.
 Seemed the right height and build.
-He gave you a pretty good fight.
-I should say, I gave you a good fight through him.
+He gave you a pretty good fight!
+I should say, I gave you a good fight through him!

 Elastigirl: I counted on you!

-Evelyn: [chuckles] That's why you failed.
+Evelyn: That's why you failed.

-Elastigirl: But you can count on me anyway.
+Elastigirl: But you can count on me anyway!

 Evelyn: I'm supposed to, aren't I?
 Because you have some strange abilities and a shiny costume, the rest of us are supposed to put our lives into your gloved hands.
-That's what my father believed.
+That's what my father believed!
 When our home was broken into, my mother wanted to hide.
-Begged my father to use the safe room.
-But Father insisted they call his superhero friends.
-He died— pointlessly, stupidly— waiting for heroes to save the day.
+Begged my father to use the safe room, but Father insisted they call his "superhero friends."
+He diedpointlessly, stupidlywaiting for heroes to save the day.

-Elastigirl: But why would you...
-But your brother—
+Elastigirl: But why would... your brother—

-Evelyn: Is a child!
+Evelyn: IS A CHILD!
 He remembers the time when we had parents and superheroes!
 So, like a child, Winston conflates the two.
-Mommy and Daddy went away because supers went away.
-Our sweet parents were fools to put their lives in anybody elses hands!
+Mommy and Daddy went away because supers went away!
+Our sweet parents were fools to put their lives in anybody else's hands!
 SUPERHEROES KEEP US WEAK!